Ch3225/Clustering/README.md

-# classifier
+# clustering
-a brand new way for classification
+A brand new (maybe) way for clustering.
+Training cases have been put into "/data" folder.